Few Facts :

-A rock pillar, worshipped before entering the Yamunotri Temple.
+A rock pillar was worshipped before entering the Yamunotri Temple.

 Day 05 : Gangotri – Uttarkashi (100 kms / 5 hrS)

-Early morning visit the Temple and then drive to Uttarkashi, overnight stay at Uttarkashi.
+Early morning visits the Temple and then drive to Uttarkashi, overnight stay at Uttarkashi.

 Gangotri Temple: The temple, constructed by the Gorkha General Amar Singh Thapa in the 18th Century, is situated on the right bank of Bhagirathi.
-Submerged Shivling: Submerged in the river, this natural rock Shivling is the place where, according to mythology Lord Shiva sat when he received the Ganga in his matted lock.
-It is visible in winter months when water level decreases.
+Submerged Shivling: Submerged in the river, this natural rock Shivling is the place where according to mythology Lord Shiva sat when he received the Ganga in his matted lock.
+It is visible in the winter months when the water level decreases.